Can I leave my Rabbit alone for the weekend?

 If that is not possible then find pet sitters who will happily visit your house and spend time with your pets in your absence.

-But never leave your rabbits alone for a week.
+Nevertheless, do not leave your rabbits alone for a week.
 Maximum of 24 hours and your bunny will start to feel very lonely.
-In case they are in a cage, that’s going to be worse for them.
+In case they are in a rabbit cage, that’s going to be worse for them.

 The bottom line: